-- Follow the procedure in before working inside your computer
+- 1. Follow the procedure in before working inside your computer

-- 2 Remove the SD memory card
+- 2. Remove the SD memory card

-- 3 Remove the base cover
+- 3. Remove the base cover

-- 4 Remove the battery
+- 4. Disconnect the battery cable.

-- 1 Pry the clips securing the memory module until the memory module pops-up [1]. - 2 Remove the memory module from the memory module slot [2].
+- 1. Pry the clips securing the memory module until the memory module pops-up [1]. - 2.
+Remove the memory module from the memory module slot [2].